 Getty Images and VCG provide photographer credit right down to the photographer's 500px username or simply the 500px photographer name.

 How do I know if a Distributor has licensed one of my images?

 500px issues a notification email when your photos have sold.
 If you think there has been a sale processed for one of your images but you haven't received notification, you should check your Licensing Sales History first to ensure the sale is in our system.
 Due to reporting processes and timing, distributor sales may not appear immediately in your Licensing Sales History.
 However, we can always connect with our distribution network to inquire about a specific image ID that may have sold, but is not yet reported to us.

 500px receives monthly and quarterly sales reports depending on their royalty reporting process.
 Once received, 500px will wait for full payment from the partner before processing the sales in our own system.
 Once the money has been received, we process the payouts through our system and if necessary, backdate the payout to the month it was sold by the distributor.
 Lag time between the actual sale through the distributor and a payout to the photographer can exist in some cases.

 What if I want to remove my images from Getty Images' and VCG's website(s)?

-If you're not interested in licensing your work through 500px and our distribution partners, you can disable licensing under your Settings.
-In addition to this action, we require contributors to send us an electronic list of 500px image code(s), highlighting the images you want to remove.
+If you're not interested in licensing your work through 500px and our distribution partners, you can disable licensing related to each image.

 If I disable licensing, how long will it take for 500px to remove my image(s) from your distribution partner's website(s)?